 Discussion.
 The formation of hippocampus-dependent memories of events and contexts involves incorporating complex configurations of stimuli into a memory trace that can be later recalled or recognized (1, 2).
 The subregions of the hippocampus likely serve complementary but computationally distinct roles in this process (3).
 For example, NRs in area CA1 are critical for the formation of spatial reference memory and normal CA1 place cells under conditions of fully cued memory retrieval (15, 24).
-In contrast, CA3-NR1 KO mice exhibit intact spatial reference memory under conditions of fully cued mem-
+In contrast, CA3-NR1 KO mice exhibit intact spatial reference memory under conditions of fully cued memory retrieval with normal behavior and normal CA1 place cell activity.
+Thus, area CA1 is a major site involved in the storage of spatial reference memory and that this memory can be formed without CA3 NRs.